No end in sight for Ukraine war as Putin hails Victory Day

 With the war now in its 11th week, battles were being waged on multiple fronts, but Russia was perhaps closest to victory in Mariupol, where Ukrainian fighters are making a last stand at a sprawling steel mill in a battle that has highlighted some of the worst suffering of the war.

-The complete capture of Mariupol would deprive Ukraine of a vital port, allow Russia to complete a land corridor to the Crimean Peninsula, and free troops up for fighting elsewhere in the Donbas, which is now Putin's stated focus following his failure to seize the capital in the early days of the conflict.
-The fall of the city would provide a much-needed symbolic victory for Russia.
+The complete capture of Mariupol would deprive Ukraine of a vital port, allow Russia to complete a land corridor to the Crimean Peninsula, and free troops up for fighting elsewhere in the Donbas.
+The fall of the city would also provide a much-needed symbolic victory for Russia.

 “We are under constant shelling,” said Capt.
 Sviatoslav Palamar, deputy commander of the Ukrainian Azov Regiment, which held the mill.

-Lt.
-Illya Samoilenko, another regiment member, said a couple hundred wounded soldiers were inside.
-He declined to say how many able-bodied fighters remained.
-He said fighters had to dig by hand to free people from bunkers that collapsed under shelling.

-For weeks, hundreds of civilians also took shelter with the fighters at the plant, but the last were evacuated Saturday.
+For weeks, hundreds of civilians also took shelter with the fighters at the plant, but Ukrainian and Russian officials said the last were evacuated Saturday.
 In a convoy led by the United Nations and international Red Cross, they arrived Sunday night in Zaporizhzhia, the first major Ukrainian city beyond the frontlines.
 They spoke of constant shelling, dwindling food, ubiquitous mold — and using hand sanitizer for cooking fuel.

 The Ukrainian military warned Russian troops were seizing "personal documents from the local population without good reason” in parts of the Zaporizhzhia region that they controlled — allegedly as a way to force residents to join in Victory Day commemorations.

-A Ukrainian counteroffensive in the northeast near Kharkiv, outside of the Donbas but key to offensive there, was making “significant progress,” according to the Institute for the Study of War, a Washington-based think tank.

-However, Rodion Miroshnik, a pro-Kremlin official in the Luhansk region of the Donbas, said Moscow-backed separatist forces and Russian troops had captured most of Popasna, an embattled city that saw two months of fierce fighting.

-The southern Black Sea port of Odesa has also seen increased fighting recently, and Ukrainian officials said Russia fired four cruise missiles targeting the city Monday from Crimea.
+With Russia's offensive now focused on the Donbas in the east and some areas of southern Ukraine, the Black Sea port of Odesa has increasingly come under bombardment recently.
+Ukrainian officials said Russia fired four cruise missiles targeting the southern city Monday from Crimea.
 It said no civilians were wounded in the attack, but did not elaborate on what was struck.

 Gambrell reported from Lviv, Ukraine.
 Yesica Fisch in Bakhmut, David Keyton in Kyiv, Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv and AP staff around the world contributed to this report.